bihealth/bih-cluster/bih-cluster/docs/admin/maintenance.md

 This page documents the current and known upcoming maintenance windows.

+## Network re-cabling, September 7-8, 2021

+All servers/nodes won't be reachable!

+>All nodes will be running in reservation mode.
+This means you are still able to schedule new jobs on these nodes if their potential/allowed runtime does not extend into the maintenance window (Tuesday and Wednesday, September 7 and 8, all-day).
+For example, if you submit a job that can run up to 7 days after August 30 then the job will remain in "pending/PD" state giving the explanation of "all nodes being reserved or unavailable".

+>If you already have a job running on any nodes that goes beyond September 7, 12:00 am (00:00 Uhr), this job will die.

 ## Slurm upgrade, August 6, 2021

 We upgrade from `20.11.2` to `20.11.8` which contains some fixes for bugs that our users actually stumbled over.
 The change should be non-intrusive as it's only a patch-level update.